saisrikar8/Adventure-Game-ironmachine/README.md

 You have 3 refills left
 ```

-The example above shows your status at the beginning of the game.
+The example above shows your status at the beginning of the game, after you have chosen your route.
 Throughout the game, your status will keep changing.
 Have fun!

 ### You are in pursuit!